London on a Budget Guide

 - Monument to the Great Fire – a great observation deck for £4/adults and £1.50/child.

 All of the tours offered by Free Tours by Foot are pay-what-you-wish and are a great way to visit London on a budget.
 We also offer several self-guided walking tours and self-guided bus tours.
 We are now offering GPS-enabled audio tours.
+Below, we list some more resources for saving money on sightseeing torus.

-- Is the London Pass is worth it? – If you are considering a purchase of one of the London tourist passes mentioned above, please be aware that participation on many sightseeing tours are included.
+- Is the London Pass is worth it? – If you are considering a purchase of one of the London tourist passes mentioned above, please be aware that participation on many sightseeing tours is included.

 - Free London museums – several of London’s most famous museums are free to enter and also offer free tours or talks to the public.